Popaganda: Composition

 Musically, the sound of Popaganda has been described as power pop.
 Vocalist/guitarist Daryl Palumbo described the album as being "more musical" than anything he had done previously, calling it highly melodic.
 Taking influence from the Beatles, in addition to the Mod revival of the 1970s, he wanted "all the hooks to soar and all the songs to be as memorable and melodic as possible."
 Breaking down the album into sections, he described it as "one part the Knack, one part Cheap Trick, five parts Elvis Costello and the Attractions, one part Graham Parker, and tons of Nick Lowe melody lines" with "a modern take on those artists".
 It marked a shift away from the dance and electronic influences of their past work.
 Keyboardist Jessie Nelson said it was inspired by pop musicians such as Costello, Mike and the Mechanics and Steve Winwood, alongside duos Cassius and the Rondo Brothers.

 AllMusic reviewer Corey Apar said the band retained the "post-punk dance attitude", though its "filtered this time through late-'70s pop influences" instead of "back-alley beats and electro-rock fuzz" that their previous collaborate Dan the Automator favored.
 Two of the tracks, namely, "Nowhere Fast" and "Egyptian Musk", recalled the sound of Decadence.
 The staff at Ultimate Guitar called the guitar work "gritty and sharp" though they followed "plain structures" with three chords.
 Discussing the title, Palumbo explained it referred to the "writing zone I was in for this whole period in my life".
 He had toyed with releasing a double album as the song count had risen to 50 tracks.

 The album's opening track, "Graduation Day" starts with guitar and piano parts which build into a pop song, akin to the material on early Costello releases.
 The song includes Gerard Way of My Chemical Romance doing backing vocals, who had been friends with Palumbo for a few years.
 "Lying Through Your Teeth" is a hair metal song with glam rock-lite chorus sections.
 It sees the narrator finding out about their partner cheating on them.
 "Nowhere Fast" incorporates some of the abnormal melodies that Palumbo employed on Glassjaw's Worship and Tribute (2002).
-"Scandalous" is a neo-doo-wop song that Palumbo attributed to British Invasion acts covering doo-wop songs, and is followed by the straight-forward power pop song "Curious".
+"Scandalous" is a neo-doo-wop song that Palumbo attributed to British Invasion acts covering doo-wop songs, and is followed by the straightforward power pop song "Curious".
 With "God", discussing having to deal with his Crohn's disease.
 The guitar-heavy "Million Dollar Decision" is a mid-tempo track.
 The electronic "Egyptian Musk" song evokes the sound of Death from Above, and has a 1980s club atmosphere.
 A Lord-Alge remix of "Beating Heart Baby", a song from their debut, was included as a bonus track; Palumbo explained that this was the "final mix" of the track which had been left unreleased.